 I have held a cellphone in my hand or my pocket since my 17th birthday, just over 14-years ago now.
 It was around the time when texting through T9 was becoming popular.
 My dad had to pick up my phone bill as a parcel because it didn’t fit in the regular mailbox.
-It came in a box that consisted of at least 300 -400 pages, and it gave every bit of detail the phone did throughout the month, including every text sent and received, every call sent and received.
+It came in a box that consisted of at least 300 -400 pages, and it gave every detail the phone did throughout the month, including every text sent and received, every call sent and received.
 It seemed like anytime I looked at my phone, the bill tracked it.
 To save trees, Bell Mobility decided not to list everything in such incredible detail, and soon-there-after I would get the account on a more reasonably one-sided paper bill.

 These last six months have taught me some of if not the most important lessons I have ever experienced.
 Instantaneously, like a baby being cut from the umbilical cord from its’ mother, I found that I had so much more time.
 Time to me is more valuable than gold, or any currency, even cryptocurrencies.
-It took about 7 to 10 days to get over the phantom vibrate phenomena, where I was convinced that my phone was vibrating in my pocket when there was no tele in there.
+It took about 7 to 10 days to get over the phantom vibrate phenomena, where I was convinced that my phone was vibrating in my pocket when there was no telephone in there.
 It took about 2 weeks for me to fully get over the habit of reaching down to grab that little computing buddy so that I could get lost in the world of Google, well, reading some science article, probably.

 I have several categories that I have compared from my first semester of college, from 2016 to this last semester of a college of 2017, and it is as follows (I’ve kept a daily journey since 2013 where I input this information in a daily journal):